elimuinformatics/incident-response-docs/docs/during/during_an_incident.md

 1. Follow instructions from the Incident Commander.
     * **Is there no IC on the call?**
-        * Manually page them via Slack, with `!ic page` in Slack.
+        * Manually page them via Slack, with `!ir page` in Slack.
 This will page the primary and backup IC's at the same time.
         * Never hesitate to page the IC.
 It's much better to have them and not need them than the other way around.

 ## Steps for Incident Commander